A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The model with

 We call the site $m_b$ in \cref{eq:sub-Hil-3-mb} a \emph{blocking site}, for the reasons below.
 Since the first fermion mode $f_{m_b,1}$ on site $m_b$ is occupied, and the $(m_b+1)$-th site is not empty, it is easy to see that the Hamiltonian in \cref{eq:H3} cannot change the occupation configuration on sites $1\le m\le m_b$ by any number of actions on the Fock state in \cref{eq:sub-Hil-3-mb}.
-Namely, the coefficients $\{s_m^{j}\}$ are invariant.
+Namely, the coefficients $\{s_m^{j}\}$ are invariant, and the fermions on sites $1\le m\le m_b$ are frozen, as illustrated in \cref{fig-Ne3-krylov2}.
 Therefore, the dynamics of the Fock state in \cref{eq:sub-Hil-3-mb} is blocked at site $m_b$ and only happens on sites $m>m_b$.

-As a result, one can show that all the Fock states $|m_s,m_b,\{s_m^{j}\}\rangle$ in \cref{eq:sub-Hil-3-mb} with the same blocking site $m_b$ and occupation configuration $\{s^j_m\}$ form a closed Krylov subspace, and we define the root state of this Krylov subspace to be the Fock state with $m_s=m_b+1$.
+As a result, one can show that all the Fock states $|m_s,m_b,\{s_m^{j}\}\rangle$ in \cref{eq:sub-Hil-3-mb} with the same blocking site $m_b$ and occupation configuration $\{s^j_m\}$ form a closed Krylov subspace, and we define the root state of this Krylov subspace to be the Fock state with $m_s=m_b+1$ (\cref{fig-Ne3-krylov2}(a)).
 So we can simply label the Krylov subspaces by quantum numbers $(m_b,\{s_m^{j}\})$.
 The Hamiltonian in \cref{eq:H3} acting on Fock states in such a Krylov subspace in a similar way to \cref{eq:H-tb-0}, but only on sites $m_s>m_b$:

 where as before, $V_{m_s}=\mu_{m_s}+2\sum_{1<m\le m_s}\mu_m$, $J_m$ is defined in \cref{eq-Jm}, and $\vartheta_m$ is given in \cref{eq-heaviside}.
-Therefore, in the Krylov subspace of Fock states in \cref{eq:sub-Hil-3-mb} with fixed indices $m_b$ and $\{s_m^{j}\}$, the Hamiltonian behaves as a single-particle tight-binding model on sites $m_b+1\le m_s\le M$ with an open boundary condition, and the states can be viewed as a single free effective particle in this interval.
+Therefore, in the Krylov subspace of Fock states in \cref{eq:sub-Hil-3-mb} with fixed indices $m_b$ and $\{s_m^{j}\}$, the Hamiltonian behaves as a single-particle tight-binding model on sites $m_b+1\le m_s\le M$ with an open boundary condition, as shown in \cref{fig-Ne3-krylov2}(a)-(b), and the states can be viewed as a single free effective particle in this interval.
 In particular, the energy spectrum of \cref{eq:H-tb-mb} for a fixed blocking site $m_b$ is obviously independent of the indices $\{s_m^{j}\}$.
-Therefore, each energy level with a blocking site $m_b$ in the charge $Q=3^{M-1}$ sector has a degeneracy $2\cdot 3^{m_b-2}$, which is the number of possible index configurations $\{s_m^{j}\}$, or the number of Krylov subspaces with the same blocking site $m_b$.
+Therefore, each energy level with a blocking site $m_b$ in the charge $Q=3^{M-1}$ sector has a degeneracy $2\cdot 3^{m_b-2}$, which is the number of possible frozen index configurations $\{s_m^{j}\}$, or the number of Krylov subspaces with the same blocking site $m_b$.